olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_20.md

 ### Software Engineering

-#### Part 1

 Each module has a basic function of accepting a message and returning new messages.
-To create this generic interface of handling messages, I created ana abstract base class for modules (ModuleBase), which defined an interface for all modules within the motherboard to use.
+To create this generic interface of handling messages, I created ana abstract base class for the modules (ModuleBase), which defined an interface for all modules within the motherboard to use.
+This use of an abstract base class also prevented code duplication, an example of this is the `__repr__` for each module.